Some People Just Don’t Like You. And That’s Fine.

 I told her about the situation I’m in — one of those quietly charged crossroads that doesn’t look dramatic on paper but feels loaded in the chest.
 Two possible directions.
 Both appealing.
 Both viable.
 Both likely to make some people happy — and others not so much.

-It’s not a moral crisis.
-It’s not life-or-death.
-It’s simply this: at some point, choosing one thing means not choosing another.
+It wasn’t a moral crisis.
+It wasn’t life-or-death.
+It was simply this: at some point, choosing one path would require declining another.
 And I’ve been circling the decision like it’s a live wire, convinced that whichever way I lean, I’ll end up disappointing someone.
-Maybe more than someone.
 Maybe a few someones.

-No one has attacked me.
-No one has threatened exile.
-This is entirely anticipatory.
+No one had attacked me.
+This was entirely anticipatory.
 Entirely self-generated.
-But in my head, the verdicts are already written.
+But in my head, the verdicts were already written.
 The whispers are already forming.
-The subtle shift in tone, the tightening of smiles — I can see it all before anything has even happened.
+The subtle shift in tone, the tightening of smiles — I could see it all before anything had even happened.

 “If I go this way,” I said, “I’ll look like an asshole.
 If I go that way, this other group will be all over me.”

 I’ve spent enough years in recovery to know what I was doing.
 I was trying to control perception before it formed.
 Trying to pre-negotiate approval.
-Trying to solve a problem that didn’t exist yet.
+Struggling to control the narrative for events that might never occur.

-She let me spiral for a minute.
-Then she cut it clean.
+My friend let me spiral for a minute and then she cut it clean.

 “Are there people you don’t like?”